-Connected Supplier Services $\overline{\mathbf{A}}$ Octopus Gas or liquid petroleum gas Water mains or private water supply $\overline{\mathbf{Q}}$ Scottish Water $\overline{\mathbf{A}}$ Electricity Octopus Mains drainage $\overline{\mathsf{V}}$ Scottish Water $\overline{\mathbf{A}}$ Telephone Virgin Media Cable TV or satellite $\overline{\mathbf{V}}$ Virgin Media Broadband $\overline{\mathsf{V}}$ Virgin Media b.
-Is there a septic tank system at your property?

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes b.
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ EDF Water mains or private water supply $\overline{\checkmark}$ mains Electricity $\overline{\checkmark}$ EDF Mains drainage $\overline{\checkmark}$ Scottish Water Telephone $\overline{\checkmark}$ BT Cable TV or satellite Broadband $\overline{\checkmark}$ BT b.
+Is there a septic tank system at your p No roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give maintenance contract: details of the e company with which you have a 11 Responsibilities for shared or common a reas a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give All of above details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Small factor fee for the upkeep of common landscaped areas in the development / factor management fee - circa £150 per year c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No e.
+Yes If you have answered yes, please give details: C. olacement of any part of the roof during the time you O. have owned the property?
+No d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain you ır boundaries ?
+No If you have answered yes, please give details: ii you nave answered yes, please give ucialis.

+e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?